-Setting out to buy CBD products for the first time can be a confusing process.
-There are a wide number of terms out there used to sell CBD – full-spectrum, whole plant, extraction method, isolate, broad spectrum… the list goes on.
+Setting out to buy CBD products for the first time can be a confusing process especially when it comes to CBD extract.
+There are a wide number of terms out there used to sell CBD extract — full-spectrum, whole-plant, extraction method, isolate, broad-spectrum… the list goes on.
 Without the proper education it’s easy to get lost, or worse, buy a product that isn’t right for you.

-In this article we are going to walk you through a couple of key terms you need to understand when purchasing CBD: full-spectrum and isolate.
+In this article we are going to walk you through a couple of key terms you need to understand when purchasing CBD extracts: full-spectrum and isolate.
 Understanding these terms and will help you find a quality and effective product.

 Where does CBD Come from?

 Cannabidiol (CBD) is one of many cannabinoids found in the cannabis plant which includes both marijuana and hemp.
 Other cannabinoids include THC, CBN, and CBC.
 CBD and THC are the two primary phytocannabinoids in the plant.